The world deserves better quality ‘dumb’ phones

 The age of poor-quality dumbphones is coming to an end.
 Light Phone has been leading the way in developing a candy bar-style phone for people who have no interest in carrying around a smartphone.

-Some Light Phone II fans wanted a camera, and the company added one with the unveiling of the Light Phone III in the summer of 2024.
+Some Light Phone II fans wanted a camera, and the company added one with the unveiling of the Light Phone III.
+The first set of orders were released in March 2025.
 This phone has other enhancements as well, including 5G capability.
+It also includes a microchip that could allow it to someday support a digital wallet and video calls.
 Interestingly, it comes with a “clickable wheel” that can be used to easily adjust screen brightness.

 Other start-ups besides Light Phone